epam/pymol-open-source/INSTALL-WIN32.md

     conda install -c schrodinger pymol=2.1.0
     conda uninstall pymol

-The following NEW packages will be INSTALLED:
+Something like "The following NEW packages will be INSTALLED" message appears.
+The package list may change but here is an example:

     apbs:                1.5-1                   schrodinger
     asn1crypto:          0.24.0-py27_0